 Taxpayers have access to a variety of income tax deductions.
 Many people make the following deductions:

-- Deductions under Section 80C: Investments in a variety of tax-saving vehicles, including as the Public Provident Fund (PPF), National Savings Certificate (NSC), Equity-Linked Savings Scheme (ELSS), etc., allow for deductions of up to Rs.
+- Deductions under Section 80C: Investments in a variety of tax-saving vehicles, including the Public Provident Fund (PPF), National Savings Certificate (NSC), Equity-Linked Savings Scheme (ELSS), etc., allow for deductions of up to Rs.
 1.5 lakh.

 - Medical Insurance Deduction: A deduction of up to Rs.
 25,000 may be made for the cost of one’s own, one’s spouse’s, and one’s dependent children’s medical insurance.
 For older persons, this deduction might be up to Rs.
 50,000.